 She and husband Will Hutchison, chief baker, talk of a waterfall, so we head out to Salisbury Bridge and follow the short path to reach it.
 A gaggle of wetsuit-clad children have just climbed out of the bracing waters.

 We press on back towards Farewell Spit, or Onetahua, where Paddy Gillooly's 4-wheel drive Eco Tours venture out to the tip.
 This internationally-renowned bird sanctuary also lures seals and kunekune pigs who, like us, brave the sandblastings to appreciate its magic.
 The tours pause at the tree-fringed lighthouse, where home-baked muffins and hot chocolates are in plentiful supply.

 Back at Puponga, at the Spit's base, a dirt road leads to Wharariki.
 The scenic walk across the hills leads past stands of wind-sculpted manuka and kanuka.
 A peacock's call from the nearby campsite echoes across the landscape and two plump seals bask in the sun at small inland creek.

 As we reach the dunes, the children hurl themselves off the tussocky hillocks, pockets and ears quickly filling with sand.
 A photographer captures a shot of the iconic stone archway as surf rolls in from the west.
 At the end of the beach the waves crash dramatically against the cliffs and gulls soar high above the white foam and spray, hungry for their own little taste of gourmet Golden Bay.

-Reported by Fiona Terry for our AA Directions Winter 2017 issue
+Reported by Fiona Terry for our AA Directions Summer 2017 issue